twada/qunit-tap/README.md

 NEWS
 ---------------------------------------
-* (2013/01/xx) Release 1.3.0: Deprecate `noPlan` option.
-Now QUnit-TAP works as with `noPlan: true` by default.
+* (2013/01/xx) Release 1.3.0: Deprecate `noPlan` option: Now QUnit-TAP works as with `noPlan: true` by default.
 If you want to delare plan explicitly, please use `QUnit.config.requireExpects` option instead.
+Stop using `QUnit.tap` as namespace: `qunitTap` function now returns an object that represents QUnit-TAP API and customization subject.
 * (2012/09/13) Release 1.2.0: Reorganize configuration options.
 Some options are marked as deprecated (with safe fallbacks).
 Changed output message format a little.